 A JMU faculty is eligible for two Seed Grants per academic year.
 CIT will honor up to $300.00 per request from one faculty member in one semester.
 The amount beyond $300.00 should be approved by the corresponding department with an Agency Transaction Voucher (ATV) process.

 Note: The CIT Seed Grant does not sponsor technologies made available through subscription.
 Request of downloaded software cannot be guaranteed of sponsoring before the download source is researched by the CIT.

-If you are a participant in a CIT institute or immersion program, please refer to this page for more details about technology request: https://cit.jmu.edu/support/cit_institute_grants.
+If you are a participant in a CIT institute or immersive program, please refer to this page for more details about technology request: https://cit.jmu.edu/support/cit_institute_grants.

 How Do I Apply?